tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/场景实践/语音聊天室/TRTCVoiceRoom (iOS)_intl_en.md

 `TRTCVoiceRoom` is based on Tencent Real-Time Communication (TRTC) and Instant Messaging (IM).
 Its features include:

-- A user can create a chat salon and become a speaker, or enter a salon as a listener.
+- A user can create an audio chat room and become a speaker, or enter an audio chat room as a listener.
 - The room owner can invite a listener to speak as well as remove a speaker.
 - The room owner can also block a seat.
 Listeners cannot request to take a blocked seat.
 - A listener can request to speak and become a speaker.
 A speaker can also become a listener.